thiagocrux/jstack-jwt-auth/README.md

 JWT_SECRET=""
 ```

-5. Create the database tables and generate the Prisma client
+5. Create the database, the tables and generate the Prisma client

 ```bash
 npx prisma migrate dev